nervosys/AutonomySim/docs/px4_lockstep.md

-# PX4 Lockstep
+# PX4 Lockstep Mode

 The latest version of PX4 supports a new [lockstep feature](https://docs.px4.io/master/en/simulation/#lockstep-simulation) when communicating with the simulator over TCP.
-Lockstep is an important feature because it synchronizes PX4 and the simulator so they essentially use the same clock time.
-This makes PX4 behave normally even during unusually long delays in Simulator performance.
+Lockstep is an important feature because it synchronizes PX4 and the simulator so that they use the same clock time.
+This makes PX4 behave normally even during unusually long delays in simulator response due to performance lags.

+!!! info "Recommendation"
-It is recommended that when you are running a lockstep enabled version of PX4 in SITL mode that you tell AutonomySim to use a `SteppableClock`, and set `UseTcp` to `true` and `LockStep` to `true`.
+    When you are running a lockstep enabled version of PX4 in software-in-the-loop (SITL) mode, set `AutonomySim` to use a `SteppableClock` and set `UseTcp` and `LockStep` to `true`.

 ```json
 {